‘Months of hell’: Inside Kherson, shellshocked survivors fear what Russia left behind

 A single bag of food was all it took for the Ukrainian grandmother to stop in her tracks and crumple into tears.
-Against the haunting boom of shelling, Ludmilla, 76, sobs as she explains how she has lived through hell for the last eight months.
+Against the haunting boom of shelling, Ludmilla, 76, sobbed as she explained how she had lived through hell for the past eight months.

 In May her son was killed in the bombardment of her hometown, Kherson, the last regional capital that Russia occupied until it was forced into an embarrassing retreat this week.